Updated 27th May 2018

 Nowadays many sites are free, so with knowledge of how to string searches, you can save yourself thousands of pounds on recruitment fees.

-Using Boolean Logic Boolean modifiers help you narrow or expand your keyword searches to help find results more closely related to the types of person you need to find.
+Using Boolean Logic and Boolean modifiers help you narrow or expand your keyword searches to help find results more closely related to the types of person you need to find.

 Generally, the best modifiers to include are AND, OR, and NOT & quotes.